oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Tools/system_profiling/README.md

 This tutorial introduces the Intercept Layer for OpenCL™ Applications, a profiling tool that extracts and visualizes system-level profiling information for DPC++ programs.
 This tool can extract the same profiling data (and more) as the code snippet above, without requiring any code-level profiling directives.

-The Intercept Layer for OpenCL™ Applications provide coarse-grained, system-level profiling information.
+The Intercept Layer for OpenCL™ provides coarse-grained, system-level profiling information.
 A complementary tool, the Intel® FPGA Dynamic Profiler for DPC++, provides fine-grained profiling information for the kernels executing on the device.
 Together, these two tools can be used to optimize both host and device side execution.
-However, these tools should not be used simultaneously, as the Intercept Layer for OpenCL™ Applications may slow down the runtime execution, rendering the Dynamic Profiler data less accurate.
+However, these tools should not be used simultaneously, as the Intercept Layer for OpenCL™ may slow down the runtime execution, rendering the Dynamic Profiler data less accurate.

 ### The Intercept Layer for OpenCL™ Applications